 By default, Enterprise Edition transit routers can forward IPv6 traffic, learn IPv6 routes, and advertise IPv6 routes.
 This topic describes how to use Enterprise Edition transit routers to establish IPv6 communication among VPCs in different regions.

-In this example, a company created an IPv4 VPC (VPC1) in the Germany (Frankfurt) region and an IPv4 VPC (VPC2) in the Philippines (Manila) region.
+In this example, a company created an IPv4 VPC (VPC1) in the China (Hangzhou) region and an IPv4 VPC (VPC2) in the China (Shanghai) region.
 Both VPCs contain Elastic Compute Service (ECS) instances on which applications are deployed.
-To support business development, the company wants to establish IPv6 communication between the VPCs.
+To support business development, the company plans to establish IPv6 communication between the VPCs.

 Procedure

-To establish IPv6 communication for a VPC, you must enable the IPv6 feature for the VPC.
-Perform the following steps to enable IPv6 for VPC1 and VPC2.
+To establish IPv6 communication for a VPC, you must enable the IPv6 feature.
+Perform the following steps to enable IPv6 for VPC1 and VPC2:

 Log on to the VPC console.

-In the top navigation bar, select the region of the VPC.
+In the top navigation bar, select the region where the VPC resides.

 On the VPC page, find the VPC that you want to manage and click Enable IPv6 in the IPv6 CIDR Block column.